wmeints/fairlearn-demo/README.rst

 What does this demo demonstrate?
 ---------------------------------
-Imagine you're starting a new credit card company, based on data.
+Imagine you're starting a new credit card company based on a data-driven approach.
 You want to use a machine learning model to score creditcard applications.
 People that are going to default their payments aren't going to get a creditcard from your company.